 - Exporting your Joomla site database using localhost’s phpMyAdmin.

-- Importing the localhost Joomla database using online server’s phpMyAdmin.
+- Importing the localhost Joomla database using the online server’s phpMyAdmin.

 - Test online to see if the site looks consistent with the design.